Last Updated on December 20, 2023 by David Michael

 A blade coffee grinder is basically a miniature blender.
 They use a blade that spins around to pulverize the coffee beans.
 It’s very difficult to get consistent grounds with these; some end up coarse, some end up finely ground.
 They also generate heat from the friction of constant contact between the blade and the coffee beans.
 None of our recommended coffee grinders are the blade style.

 Coffee grinders come in manual as well as electric versions.
 Both are great and the choice of which to use depends entirely on your preference and usage.
 Manual grinders are great for smaller households.
 There are also portable manual grinders that are easy to take with you, whether you’re traveling via hotels, or camping in the woods.

 Electric grinders are great for larger households and those that drink a lot of coffee daily.
 They’re also great for those with limited strength or mobility in their hands.
 Whichever you choose, we’re sure you’ll be happy with one of our choices.

 Our Picks for Best Manual Coffee Grinder

 The Hario uses ceramic burrs to grind the coffee beans.
 The ceramic burrs are easy to clean, don’t absorb flavors, and are incredibly durable.
 The grind is adjustable using preset steps from fine to coarse.
 This is the coffee grinder I personally use, and it’s consistently ground coffee for me for over 7 years.
-For me this is the best manual coffee grinder for french press and cold brew.
+For me this is the best manual coffee grinder for cold brew and french press coffee.

 Our Picks for Best Electric Coffee Grinder